What is Giving Compass?

 • What ways can an individual interact with the six identified levers to support the Sustainable Development Goals?

-• Read more about three takeaways from this year’s Sustainable Development Goals Summit.
+• Read more about three takeaways from the Sustainable Development Goals Summit.

 Since the adoption of the Sustainable Development Goals, there have been many positive developments.
 However, despite the initial efforts, the world is not on track for achieving most of the 169 targets that comprise the Goals.